chaseruskin/orbit/docs/src/topic/protocols.md

 [[protocol]]
 name = "gitit"
-summary = "Access packages through git to handle remote repositories" command = ["git", "clone", "-b", "{{orbit.ip.version}}", "{{orbit.ip.source}}"] patterns = ["*.git"]
+summary = "Access packages through git to handle remote repositories" command = ["git", "clone", "-b", "{{orbit.project.version}}", "{{orbit.project.source}}"] patterns = ["*.git"]
 ```

-This protocol calls `git` and clones from the ip's URL while checking out the branch/tag that matches the ip's version number.
+This protocol calls `git` and clones from the project's URL while checking out the branch/tag that matches the project's version number.
 These values are resolved at runtime by Orbit through variable substitution.

 This protocol only picks up source URLs that match the `*.git` glob pattern.
 If a custom protocol does not define a `patterns` field for its configured entry, then the protocol will be pick up all source URLs.